TheAlgorithms/Python/CONTRIBUTING.md

 #### Other Standard While Submitting Your Work

 - File extension for code should be `.py`.
-Jupiter notebook files are acceptable in machine learning algorithms.
+Jupyter notebook files are acceptable in machine learning algorithms.
 - Strictly use snake_case (underscore_separated) in your file_name, as it will be easy to parse in future using scripts.
 - Please avoid creating new directories if at all possible.
 Try to fit your work into the existing directory structure.
 - If possible, follow the standard *within* the folder you are submitting to.